 INSTRUCTOR NOTE: Keep following along with the Military Consumer Protection Handout.
-Play optional video, SCRA, MLA, and Credit Protection.

 Protecting yourself from scammers and scams isn't enough.
 It's also important to know your rights as a member of the military under the Servicemembers Civil Relief Act (SCRA) and Military Lending Act (MLA).